backy22/dapp-demo/README.md

 ## Connect the web page with the smart contracts

+- Write the code to connect account
 - Import the [Ethers.js](https://docs.ethers.io/v5/)
   - Ethers.js: Ethereum Web Client Library.
 Interact with Ethereum Blockchain from client-side.

 ```
 npm i ethers
 ```
+- Connect the smart contract
   - Copy and paste the contract address
   - Copy and paste ABI(Application Binary Interface)
     - [ABI](https://docs.soliditylang.org/en/develop/abi-spec.html): Interface between client-side and blockchain.
 A representation of the contract's methods in JSON format.
 - Test
   - Connect the wallet
   - See the transactions on etherscan